1P aka 1 primaire, or else 1st grade.

 HOLIDAYS

-Exception: Jeûne genevois, that always happens in the beginning of the school year, so you can hand in the request in the first few days of school.
+Exception: Jeûne genevois, that always happens in the beginning of the school year – you can hand in the request in the first few days of the school year to have a long weekend.